wallymathieu/assertfail/_posts/2019-06-15-Java-vs-CSharp.md

 There isn't any generic support in the Java runtime.
 This leads to some weirdness around [type erasure](https://www.baeldung.com/java-type-erasure).

+There isn't any [anonymous interface implementation in C#](https://www.baeldung.com/java-anonymous-classes), but there is in Java (and [something similar in F#](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/object-expressions)).

 ## Style

 ### Differences